Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

     C. how we then use the Javascript to scale the srcset selection to fit within the viewport while maintaining the aspect ratio.

-4. Explain how this method coincidentally and synergistically also substantially increases download speeds by minimizing content file sizes.
+4. this method coincidentally and synergistically increases download speeds by substantially minimizing content file sizes.

 Our example documents are primarily accessible web comic books.
 The Storybook app and the comics it creates both satisfy the WebAIM evaluation test for Web Content Accessibilty Guidelines (WCAG) which seems a fairly good starting point for such testing.
 This implies that they are largely accessible to challenged users.